jingsk/SWCNT-exciton-decoherence/README.md

 # NSF Boston 2022 Boston University Physics Research Opportunity

 I participated in the 2022 Boston University Physics Research Opportunity (BU-PRO) program under the supervision of Professor Sahar Sharifzadeh.
-Here, I developed a model for quantum coherence time between carbon nanotube excitons and acoustic phonons from "Non-Markovian decoherence of localized nanotube excitons by acoustic phonons".
+Here, I developed a model for quantum coherence time between carbon nanotube excitons and acoustic phonons from "Non-Markovian decoherence of localized nanotube excitons by acoustic phonons" (link below).
 The highlight of this experience came at the summer’s end when my graduate student mentor and I derived a novel relationship between the chirality of the carbon nanotube and coherence time.

 Research paper link: https://arxiv.org/abs/0802.2046